pryv/dev-site/source/guides/pryv.io-setup.md

 You need first to define which hardware or virtual machines you will provision to host your Pryv.io instance.

-The [Deployment Design Guide](https://api.pryv.com/assets/docs/deployment_design_guide_v6.pdf) for the Pryv.io middleware will guide you for the provisionning and deployment of your machines.
+The **Deployment design guide** for the Pryv.io middleware from the [Customer Resources page](https://api.pryv.com/customer-resources/#documents) will guide you for the provisionning and deployment of your machines.

 It will help you with the choice of your Pryv.io deployment (single node or cluster), and provide you with resources sizing considerations.